Meghalaya Jobs : MSSDS Recruitment 2025

 No. of posts : 3

-Remuneration : INR 39,800/- plus, benefits & allowances
+Remuneration : INR.39,800/- plus, benefits & allowances

 Qualifications: Post Graduate in any discipline.